codeceptjs/CodeceptJS/docs/helpers/Protractor.md

 ### seeNumberOfElements

-asserts that an element appears a given number of times in the DOM Element is located by label or name or CSS or XPath.
+Asserts that an element appears a given number of times in the DOM.
+Element is located by label or name or CSS or XPath.

 ```js